Our website is being upgraded and may show errors while we work. Please check back in a few hours.

 The Mission maintains a list of possible housing options (normally dormitory style setting) in New York City.
 This information is offered once the intern has been selected for a position.
 Interns can make arrangements to stay in these locations, find alternative housing, stay with friends/family, or look at possible sublet opportunities and short term rentals.

-The Mission has established Fellowship Programs with certain Catholic Colleges and Universities that provide funding for the housing and living expenses for a mutually-agreed upon student or recent graduate to serve as fellows for a semester or for an academic year at the Mission.
-If the intern is not from one of these established programs, he/she can apply for the Viscogliosi Brothers Fellowship.
-There is an application process for the VBF and the intern will need to show demonstrable financial need to qualify.
+The Mission has established Fellowship Programs with certain Catholic Colleges and Universities that provide funding for the housing and living expenses for a mutually agreed upon student or recent graduate to serve as fellows for a semester or for an academic year at the Mission.
+If the intern is not from one of these established programs, he/she can apply for financial assistance.
+There is an application process, and the intern will need to show demonstrable financial need to qualify.
 These funds can be used for housing and monthly expenses while the intern is in New York City and working for the Mission.
-The application process for the VBF is shared with the intern upon request.
+The application process for financial help is shared with the chosen interns upon request.

 Current Interns